passportxyz/passport-docs/pages/building-with-passport/smart-contracts/test-mode.md

 https://app.passport.xyz#/testing/dashboard

-This enables you to write Passport data and scores to the Passport XYZ smart contracts on several testnets, meaning you can experiment and get comfortable with the flows before trying it out on Mainnet.
+This enables you to write Passport data and scores to the Human Passport smart contracts on several testnets, meaning you can experiment and get comfortable with the flows before trying it out on Mainnet.

 When you sign in to the Passport app, you first have to enable Test Mode.
 There is a button for this at the top of the page.
 Enabling Test Mode requires an additional signature from your Ethereum account.